-Medical myth: Sex induces labourMarch 7th, 2013 in Health
+Medical myth: Sex induces labourMarch 7, 2013 by Monique Robinson, The Conversation in Medicine & Health / Health

 Sex.
 It's what got you into pregnancy, but is it also the pathway to getting you out?

 Around a quarter of all Australian pregnancies are medically induced, with a third of those inductions occurring due to pregnancy continuing beyond term (40 weeks).
 Induction is not without its risks and discomfort and it is understandable that women may look to some alternate method of inducing labour.

 One American study reported that half of women who reach their due dates attempt to initiate labour through a variety of non-medical techniques.
 There is a proliferation of DIY methods to induce labour that can be found online, and one of the most common recommendations is to have sex.
 But does sex initiate labour?

 There are biologically plausible reasons why having sex at term may help to speed the arrival of a baby.
 First, semen is a natural source of prostaglandins, which are used in synthetic form to encourage cervical ripening in preparation for labour.
 Second, sex plus or minus orgasm has been found to increase uterine activity, and nipple stimulation is also thought to stimulate the uterus to induce labour.